and I believe that every human being is built for purpose, craves meaningfulness, and deserves to be fulfilled in life and work.

-I am a New Englander at heart (go Red Sox!), but have made my way through Virginia, Washington, D.C., and now live in Fort Collins, Colorado with my amazing wife Erin, two sons Tapley and Jaxon, and two overly quirky adopted dogs.
+I am a New Englander at heart (go Red Sox!), but I have made my way through Virginia, Washington, D.C., and now live in Fort Collins, Colo. with my amazing wife, Erin, two sons, Tapley and Jaxon, and one quirky dog.

 I don’t think there is such thing as too much espresso, you can usually find me out on my road bike, I love watching baseball, and I am an obsessive newspaper reader.
-And yes, I read research (along with dystopian, sci-fi novels) for fun.
+And yes, I read research articles for fun.

 Now, for the professional stuff: